kobanium/Ray/README.md

 Licence
 -------

-Ray is distributed under under the BSD License.
+Ray is distributed under the BSD License.
 Please see the "COPYING" file.